WayScience/NF1_3D_organoid_profiling_pipeline/README.md

   well FOV, and channel) with file size and Z-dimension counts; this is the per-file data that `table1` aggregates.

-Both tables are saved as TSV files (not images) so the underlying data can be diffed, re-read, and re-aggregated without needing a separate figure-rendering step.
+Both tables are saved as TSV files so the underlying data can be diffed, re-read, and re-aggregated without needing a separate figure-rendering step.

 ## Associated repositories